What is RFID - How Does RFID Work

 RFID APPLICATIONS

-Although RFID technology has been in use since World War II, the demand for RFID equipment is increasing rapidly, in part due to mandates issued by the U.S. Department of Defense (DoD) and Wal-Mart requiring their suppliers to enable products to be traceable by RFID.
+Despite being used since World War II, the demand for RFID technology is growing rapidly, influenced partly by mandates from the U.S. Department of Defense (DoD) and Walmart, which require suppliers to enable traceability through RFID.

-For more information about how RFID works and how to integrate this technology into your business processes, read our RFID Basics.
+For additional insight into how RFID functions and how to integrate this technology into your business, please read our RFID Basics.

 The Beginner's Guide to How RFID Systems Work